Marie-Claude Mattéi-Müller

 Marie-Claude Mattéi-Müller is a Franco-Venezuelan anthropologist and ethnolinguist, professor of the Central University of Venezuela.
 She has published several works about the indigenous languages in Venezuela.
-Among the languages included in her works are the yanomamö idioms, panare, hodï and the yawarana.
+Among the languages included in her works are the Yanomamö, Panare, Hodï and Yawarana.
 In 2009 Mattéi-Müller received the National Prize of Science and Technology, mention on Social Sciences, along Jacinto Serowe.